-You were selected in the H-1B lottery, and your employer submitted an H-1B petition Your employer has received a letter from the United States Citizenship and Immigration Services (USCIS).
+You were selected in the H-1B lottery, your employer submitted an H-1B petition on your behalf, and your employer has received a letter from the United States Citizenship and Immigration Services (USCIS).
 However, you receive a request for evidence (RFE) instead of the approval letter you were expecting.

 What does this mean, and what steps need to be taken to address an RFE?